fullstackfreelancer/gitpull/README.md

-# GitPull - Pull a repository to your web server and unpack it!
+# gitpull.php - Pull a repository to your web server and unpack it!

-I created this script to quickly and easily replace TYPO3 extensions into my TYPO3 installation after committing them to Github.
+I created this PHP script to quickly and easily replace TYPO3 extensions into my TYPO3 installation after committing them to Github.
 It can certainly be used for other applications as well.

 ## 🚀 Features